mco-gh/mco.dev/content/post/found/vitd.md

 <!--more-->

-Of course, studies like this one are coming out fast and furious so take this with a grain of salt, but I'm interested in seeing corrobration of this result because it could be a freely available and inexpensive way for everyone to reduce their risk of developing serious complications.
+Of course, studies like this one are coming out fast and furious so take this with a grain of salt, but I'm interested in seeing corroboration of this result because it could be a freely available and inexpensive way for everyone to reduce their risk of developing serious complications.

 <br>